Johnny Carson’s Infamous Fruitcake Joke

 On November 22, 1978, with the American population poised and watching, Carson cracked his fruitcake joke.
 Waves of laughter rippled through the on-set audience, and presumably, across the country.
 And, snap!
 Just like that, fruitcake was out of fashion.
 No longer was it a symbol of hard work, family, and love.
 In an instant, it was relabeled as a curiously heavy cake, made with unknown ingredients, associated with aging family relatives.
 Too dense to eat, fruitcake’s use was relegated to use as a boat anchor, a doorstop, or a brick.

-Makes you wonder, just how everybody was afraid they’d be unable to spare a square, is it possible people were afraid to admit that they themselves did like fruitcake?
+Makes you wonder, just how everybody was afraid they’d be unable to spare a square, is it possible people were afraid to admit that they did like fruitcake?

 Nobody Puts Fruitcake In A Corner

-It’s also very possible fruitcake’s mounting popularity has something to do with its recent liberation as a ‘holiday only indulgence.
+It’s also very possible fruitcake’s mounting popularity has something to do with its recent liberation as a "holiday-only indulgence."
 No longer resigned to being just a seasonal treat, fruitcake has been discovered to be a calorically dense nutrition source for endurance athletes.
 With a taste and texture comparable to granola or energy bars, fruitcake has become a substitute for long-haul bikers, hikers, and skiers.

 Think we’re kidding?
-Nope - We don’t have Carson’s gift for wit.
+Nope—we don’t have Carson’s gift for wit.
 Just read these reviews left by people who swear by fruitcake as a source of fuel…

-“As I read through the ingredients of a Collin Street DeLuxe® Fruitcake™, I noted the high level of carbs and protein...
+As I read through the ingredients of a Collin Street DeLuxe® Fruitcake™, I noted the high level of carbs and protein...
 All bound in one great-tasting product.
 I found [it] provided at least 45 minutes of energy before I needed to stop and eat again.
-I loved having the fruitcake on hand!”
+I loved having the fruitcake on hand!

-- Tim Hoime, Avid Hiker
+- Tim Hoime, Avid Hiker—Hiking the Grand Canyon with Fruitcake

-“Fruitcake tastes great!
+Fruitcake tastes great!
 One thing I've found trying different kinds of [energy] bars during [bike] races is that some of them are so dry you almost have to spit them out – you can't get them down.
-Fruitcake [isn’t] like that because they're so moist.”
+Fruitcake [isn’t] like that because they're so moist.

-“[Thea] had introduced me to the idea [of fruitcake] on one of our previous hikes...
+[Thea] had introduced me to the idea [of fruitcake] on one of our previous hikes...
 Her father had read an article about using fruitcake as an outdoor snack substitute for granola bars and energy gels...
 It was such a hit in [their] family, I thought I’d give it a whirl.
-We hike the whole way feeling fueled by our fruitcake.”
+We hike the whole way feeling fueled by our fruitcake.

-- Mary-Preston Austin, Professional Amateur Hillwalkers
+- Mary-Preston Austin, Professional Amateur Hillwalkers—The Hike

 SEE?!
-The Testimonies Speak For Themselves!
+The Testimonies Speak For Themselves! #FruitcakeAsFuel

 And There Goes Johnny

 To settle any confusion, we don’t dislike Carson.
 He was a comedy giant who cracked a couple of jokes at fruitcake's expense.
 Comics make jokes; it’s what they do.
-For them, no topic is off-limits - all subject matter is fair game.
+For them, no topic is off-limits—all subject matter is fair game.
 So, we don’t take his comments personally.
 But we do wonder, what if pound cake had been his punchline instead…

 Help Us Prove Fruitcake Hate is Fake